-Federal financial aid is only available to students who have a valid accredited high school diploma.
+Students currently in high school are not eligible for federal financial aid.
 High school students have the opportunity to take classes at a discounted rate through our tuition waivers.
 For more information, visit: butlercc.edu/tuitionwaivers .

 Concurrent classes provide you with the opportunity to complete high school graduation requirements while earning college credit at the same time.
 It is a great opportunity for you to get a jump start on their college education at a reduced cost.